-RIGHTS SOLD: Chinese Simple, Chinese Complex, Czech, Polish, Dutch, English, Japanese, Korean, Bulgarian, Thai, Russian, Turkish, Indonesian, Finnish, French, Portuguese, Spanish, Slovenian, Arabic,
+RIGHTS SOLD: Chinese Simple, Chinese Complex, Czech, Polish, Italian, Dutch, English, Japanese, Korean, Bulgarian, Thai, Russian, Turkish, Indonesian, Finnish, French, Portuguese, Spanish, Portuguese, Arabic, Indonesian, Vietnamese, Hungarian,

 “It is fortunate Sylvia Loehken wrote this book about success and career strategies especially for the quiet people.”
 Emotion